adam-stokes/ogc/readme.md

 OGC is powered by plugins that can be discovered on https://pypi.org with the prefix of `ogc-plugins`.
-With plugins installed different aspects of a run can be defined through a spec file, which is a toml configuration setting up plugin configuration for the particular goal.
+With plugins installed different aspects of a run can be defined through a spec file, which is a toml file setting up plugin configuration for the particular goal.

 # usage